tzlaine/small_wg1_papers/P2725_std_integral_constant_literals.md

 happens at compile time (UB is highly problematic at compile time).

-Since a UDL will never include a sign character, in order to be able to write natural-looking literals like `-42ic`, we also ned to add a unary `operator-` for `std::integral_constant`.
+Since a UDL will never include a sign character, in order to be able to write natural-looking literals like `-42ic`, we also need to add a unary `operator-` for `std::integral_constant`.

 ## A minor limitation